gmednick/gabemednick/content/authors/gabe/_index.md

 ---

 My journey into the physical and biological sciences started with a desire to study osteopathic medicine.
-In the process of completing a biochemistry and molecular biology degree, my interest in the structure and function of the human body grew into a fascination with the invisible structure and function of the cell.
+In the process of completing a biochemistry and molecular biology degree, my interest in the structure and function of the human body grew into a fascination with the invisible structure and inner workings of the cell.
 I developed a deep interest in both physical chemistry and biochemistry, and my curiosity resulted in a PhD focussed on sensory transduction pathways and light sensing mechanisms in bacteria.

 After finishing my PhD, I developed and implemented innovative teaching practices in chemistry and biology at the university level.
 More recently (2018-2020), I worked as a senior scientist for a small startup with an emphasis on DNA and RNA synthesis.
-I love hands-on research but my current professional passions are **data science** and **bioinformatics**.
-Data informed choices can provide insight, drive innovation and optimize decision making.
-My mission is to facilitate this process.
+I love hands-on research but my current professional interests are centered on **data science** and **bioinformatics**.
+My mission is to facilitate data informed choices to provide insight, drive innovation and optimize decision making.